home The Bird Journal images ideas words websites contact resume links meta DallasArtsRevue

 Web Developer for Art House on Routh, February and March, 2003.

 Web Developer for the Creative Arts Center, September 2002 - October 2003.
 They'd hired nonprofit management consultants, who said my website for them was the best publicity they had.
+So they fired me.

 Web Developer for Dallas' The Dance Council site, spring 2001 - April 2003.